k2view-academy/K2View-Academy/articles/39_fabric_catalog/07_manual_overrides.md

 Alternatively, it is possible to exit the Edit mode without saving any changes by clicking the **Discard** button.

-Save and Discard buttons are only visible when the Catalog application is in the Edit mode.
+The Save and Discard buttons are only visible when the Catalog application is in an Edit mode.

 <img src="images/manual_override.png" style="zoom:75%;" />